The Voice Brasil season 13: Coaches and hosts

 Tiago Leifert returns as host, having previously led the first nine complete seasons of the series.
 He left the show after recording the blind auditions of the tenth season in 2021, subsequently leaving TV Globo and being replaced by André Marques for the remainder of that season.

 Fofocalizando panelist Gaby Cabrini makes her debut as the backstage host, providing behind-the-scenes coverage and exclusive interactions with the contestants.

 The coaching panel has been revamped and features pop singer Duda Beat, sertanejo duo Matheus & Kauan, samba artist Mumuzinho and pagode vocalist Péricles.

 Mumuzinho is the only coach returning from the previous incarnation of the series, having coached in the first season of The Voice +, won the eighth season of The Voice Kids and also assisted Iza in forming her team during the blind auditions of season 12, as part of the twist introduced in what was then billed as the farewell season of The Voice Brasil.
-With Lulu Santos leaving The Voice, the thirteenth season is the first not to feature any coaches from the inaugural season.
+With Lulu Santos leaving the show, the thirteenth season is the first not to feature any coaches from the inaugural season.